Syize/noterools/README_EN.md

         # Add hyperlinks to (Author, Year) citation format, set the citation font color to blue.
         # By default, container titles or publishers in the bibliography that are not correctly italicized will be set to italics.
         # By default, only the year portion is hyperlinked.
-Set full_citation_hyperlink=True to make the entire citation (author+year) hyperlinked
+Set full_citation_hyperlink=True to make the entire citation (author+year) hyperlinked.
+(This is still an experimental feature, and it may produce unexpected results.)
         # add_citation_cross_ref_hook(word, is_numbered=False, full_citation_hyperlink=True)

         # By setting the value of color, you can change the color of the entire citation (excluding the parentheses).